AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_rn.md

     return requestHttp(requestRegistryAccountUrl);
   };

-  // Register an account for login. const registerAccount = () => {
+  // Registers an account for login. const registerAccount = () => {
     if (this.isInitialized === false || this.isInitialized === undefined) {
       rollLog('Perform initialization first.');